Jeffrey M. Goldman

 Mr. Goldman’s representative cases include:

-Mr. Goldman has also published several articles including:
+Mr. Goldman also has published several articles including:

 - Faulkner v.
 ADT Security Services, Inc., et al., No. C 11-00968 JSW, 2011 U.S. Dist.
 LEXIS 50993 (N.D.
 Cal.
 May 12, 2011) (granting motion to dismiss putative class action alleging that ADT’s practice of recording phone calls violated California Penal Code sec.
 632)